Introduction to Interior Design - Part 2 (Online Short Course)

-- Presentation and sample boards
+- Presentation boards

 By the end of this course, you'll have the confidence to start work on an interior design scheme by yourself.
 You will leave the course with a number of newfound design-related skills.
-Students may wish to progress to Interior Design Modules Two and Three.
+Students may wish to progress to Interior Design Modules Two and then Three.